Use space to open navigation items

 Windang Beach Tourist Park Playground

-Upgrades at Windang Beach Tourist Park Playground include new artificial turf, improvements to play equipment and fencing, and minor works on nearby roads and footpaths.
+We have recently renewed the Windang Tourist Park playground, located just metres from the previous playground site, and it is now open to the public.
+Upgrades include new artificial turf, improvements to play equipment and fencing, and minor works on nearby roads and footpaths.

 See the map below for the location of the Windang Beach Tourist Park playground.